Showing posts with label Genealogy Research. Show all posts

 • An adult child not previously enumerated with the mother in 1900

-• The mother may have died prior to 1880 and a living child may therefore was not associated with a mother
+• The mother may have died before 1880 and a living child may therefore was not associated with a mother

 • The head of household surname may be different from the mother’s surname and child’s surname